Tuesday, October 8, 2013

 Among the more astounding things Jesus said to His disciples was this:

 “Are not two sparrows sold for a copper coin?
 And not one of them falls to the ground apart from your Father’s will.
 But the very hairs of your head are numbered.
-Do not fear therefore; you are of more value than many sparrows.”
+Do not fear; therefore, you are of more value than many sparrows.”
 (Matthew 10:29-31)

 What an amazing declaration.
 A little bird so insignificant to men that two of them could be bought with a copper coin, does not fall to the ground apart from our Father’s will?
 Jesus’ point was clearly this: if even the creatures we consider insignificant don’t live and move beyond God’s providential plan, then surely God’s children, created in His image, redeemed through the sacrifice of His Son, and of intense interest to the Lord, do not operate outside of God’s sovereign oversight.
 This should give the believer immense comfort.